Flood Insurance Rate Maps (FIRMs)

 Letter of Map Change (LOMC) is a general term used to refer to the several types of revisions and amendments to FEMA maps that can be accomplished by letter.
 They include Letter of Map Amendment (LOMA), Letter of Map Revision (LOMR), and Letter of Map Revision based on Fill (LOMR-F).
 More information concerning LOMC can be found here.

-NOTE: FEMA has issued a new Elevation Certificate form.
-As of November 2023, the old form will no longer be accepted for new Elevation Certificates.
+Note: FEMA has issued a new elevation certificate.
+As of November 2023, the old form will no longer be accepted for new elevation certificates.

-When our new NFIP maps became effective on September 24, 2021, previously issued Letter of Map Change actions were automatically superseded.
+When our new NFIP maps became effective on Sept.
+24, 2021, previously issued Letter of Map Change actions were automatically superseded.
 The Revalidation Letter provides a listing of Letters of Map Change that have been reviewed and re-validated by FEMA.
-The Revalidation Letter was issued on September 25th 2021.
-This letter revalidates previously issued LOMA's that are not reflected in the current FIRM.
+The Revalidation Letter was issued on Sept.
+25, 2021.
+This letter revalidates previously issued LOMAs that are not reflected in the current FIRM.

 FEMA_Revalidation_09252021_125107.pdf(PDF, 268KB)

-FEMA sends the Revalidation letters to Local Governments only.
+FEMA sends revalidation letters to local governments only.
 If a property owner has a LOMC but is notified that they need to carry flood insurance, they should provide a copy of the Revalidation Letter and the original determination letter to their mortgage lender.
-The mortgage lender will then recognize that the property is not within a FEMA Special Flood Hazard Area.
-If you do not have a copy of the original determination letter, you can contact the Public Works Department at (352) 334-5070 and request a copy.
+The mortgage lender will then recognize that the property is not within a FEMA special flood hazard area.
+If you do not have a copy of the original determination letter, you can contact the Public Works Department at 352-334-5070 and request a copy.

 A Letter of Map Amendment (LOMA) is an official amendment, by letter, to an effective NFIP map.
 A LOMA establishes the location of the property in relation to the Special Flood Hazard Area.
 LOMAs are usually issued because a property has been inadvertently mapped as being in the floodplain, but is actually on natural high ground above the base flood elevation.
 The most common type of Letter of Map Change is a LOMA for a single residential lot that has not been elevated with fill.
 The application form used for this type of LOMA is called the MT-EZ.
 There is no application fee requirement for MT-EZ.